-This counter is incremented by 1 with each CAN telegram received.
-The application task can thus detect the receipt of new data and retrieve it accordingly from the "RXData" registers.
+This counter is increased by 1 with each CAN telegram.
+The application task can thus detect when new data is received and get it from the corresponding "RX0[x]Data" registers.

-The meaning of the value depends on bit "RxFifoInfo" in register "Cfo\TXRXinfoFlags" on page 37.
+The meaning of the value depends on the "Cfo_TXRXinfoFlags0[x]" on page 39 bit in the "Cfo_TXRXinfoFlags" register.

-Data type Values Bit "RxFifoInfo" Explanation USINT 0 to 255 0 Counter for received telegrams 1 See the bit structure.
+Data type Value "RxFifoInfo" bit Meaning

+USINT 0 to 255 0 Counter for received telegrams

+1 See bit structure.

-Bit Explanation Values Information 0 - 3 Counter for received telegrams 0 to 15 Only the lower 4 bits 4 - 7 Number of still unacknowledged telegrams in the receive buffer 0 to 15
+Bit Function Value Information 0 - 3 Counter for received telegrams 0 to 15 Only the lower 4 bits 4 - 7 Number of unacknowledged telegrams in the receive buffer 0 to 15